Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_storage_access_type"></a> [storage\_access\_type](#input\_storage\_access\_type)

-Description: The auth mode used for accessing the system datastores of the workspace - accessKey or identity.
+Description: The authentication mode used for accessing the system datastores of the workspace.
+Valid options include 'accessKey' and 'identity'.

 Type: `string`